zarazinsfuss/cyberparadism-manifesto/README.md

 We believe that the future of technology lies not in the pursuit of profit or power, but in the pursuit of a higher purpose.
 Through the responsible use of technology, we can create a world where abundance and prosperity are available to all, where we live in harmony with nature, and where we work together to achieve shared goals.

-As Cyberparadists, we are committed to promoting the values of sustainability, simplicity, and community.
-We recognize that technology alone is not enough to create a better world, and that we must work together to build a more just and equitable society.
+As Cyberparadists, we are committed to promoting the values of ingenuity, continuity, and siblinghood.
+We recognize that technology alone is not enough to create a better world, and that we must collaborate which each other to build a more just and equitable society.

 We believe that the future is not predetermined, but is shaped by our choices and actions.
 By embracing the principles of Cyberparadism, we can create a world of abundance and prosperity, where all individuals are empowered to reach their full potential and contribute to the greater good.